I think there are two kinds of audiences: those who desire what they expect, and those who desire what they don’t expect.

 Stating that the DJ set is “good “or “great” is subjective, BUT… There are elements that all good DJ sets have in common.

-Starting the set with good/fun energy, and adding some unexpected mixes/mixing style will always get the audience hooked from the start.
+Starting the set with good/fun energy, and adding some unexpected mixes/mixing styles will always get the audience hooked from the start.
 Then track selection and timing on the mixes.
-Not necessarily timing it technically perfect, but knowing when to bring in a new track or mixing the two to create something memorable.
+Not necessarily timing it technically perfect, but knowing when to bring in a new track or mix the two to create something memorable.

-In most deep-house, trance, tech-house, and progressive house, the last one and a half minutes are the winning spot.
+In most deep-house, trance, tech-house, and progressive house, the last one and a half minutes are the winning spots.
 Many producers will make intros and outros that are way too long.

 Many of us also love when genres can be blended.
 Sometimes, you don’t realize it’s changed because of the way it’s mixed into the set.

-It might be because the mix searches limits of sounds or techniques or might be because the DJ set was picked correctly for the event and timeslot.
+It might be because the mix searches limits of sounds or techniques or because the DJ set was picked correctly for the event and timeslot.

 It could also be because of the location, atmosphere, and people align perfectly with the promoter and the performers.